 - Accept and follow our guidelines

-- Be prepared for long and unpredictable days in the field
+- Be prepared for long and unpredictable, but also interesting and meaningful days in the field

 - It is important to us that you have a meaningful stay that corresponds with your expectations.
 All potential field workers must be interviewed by our operations coordinators.
 We also require that you provide us with two personal references we can contact.
 In this way, we ensure that every involved party has a good experience.